Actively Recruiting

 - Medical, religious, or other reasons for not drinking alcohol

-- Adverse reactions to alcohol
+- Adverse reaction to alcoholic beverages

-- Past year substance use disorder other than alcohol, cannabis, or nicotine
+- Past year substance use disorder (other than alcohol, cannabis, or nicotine)

 - More than 1 month lifetime use of psychotropic medication